malarium/hooksy/README.md

 ## **getDimensions**

-This is the equivalent of `getBoundingClientRect` method.
+This is the equivalent of `getBoundingClientRect` method supplemented with two additional results.
 It accepts a ref as parameter and returns:

 ```
-x: number; // horizontal position
+x: number; // distance between left rim of element and left viewport rim
-y: number; // vertical position
+y: number; // distance between top rim of element and top viewport rim
 width: number; // element's width
 height: number; // element's height

-//And element's shift from screen borders:

-top: number;
+top: same as y
-right: number;
+right: distance between right rim of element and left viewport rim
-left: number;
+left: same as x
-bottom: number;
+bottom: distance between bottom rim of element and top viewport rim

+// Additional results:

+absoluteRight: number; // distance between right rim of element and right viewport rim
+absoluteBottom: number; // distance between bottom rim of element and bottom viewport rim
 ```

 EXAMPLE: